artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 **4.1.3 Everything else this sub-phase still owns**
 - benchmarks are used for patterns only; no visual copying (section 4)
 - clear-space and minimum-size rules for every lockup variant above; the wordmark is Latin-only and is never mirrored in RTL contexts (in `fa` layouts it still reads left-to-right, set apart from the surrounding RTL text)
-- favicon, app icons (light/dark), Open Graph image template — replacing the v0 default `icon.svg` and placeholder logos, built from the flat/monochrome variants above, not the 3D render
+- favicon, app icons (light/dark), Open Graph image template — replacing the v0 default `icon.svg` and placeholder logos, built from the flat/monochrome variants above, not the 3D render. **Use the current `artaveo-mark-flat-light.svg` / `-flat-dark` / `-mono-white` / `-mono-black` files for this — they are temporary (see `docs/design/art-direction.md` → "Known Issues") but are meant to be placed into real, visible UI now (favicon, app icon, header, anywhere else a mark is needed) rather than left unused while the corrected files are pending.
+Do not treat "temporary" as a reason to skip using them or to leave the slot empty/generic — that defeats the point of having a placeholder.
+Add a one-line note wherever they're wired in (code comment or the relevant doc) that this is the temporary mark, swap for the corrected one later.**
 - semantic colours (success / warning / danger / info) in both themes, chosen to sit alongside the charcoal/gold palette without competing with the gold accent
 - **typography pairing:** the wordmark's own geometric, wide-tracked display style is a strong cue for the Latin display face; pair it with a readable Latin text face, and the Persian face (Vazirmatn or a chosen alternative) matched in optical size and weight; separate scales and line-heights per script; numeral rules per D-03
 - **imagery rules:** product screenshots only inside frames with demo data; architecture diagrams in one consistent style; no stock photos of people; no AI images of fictional products